2014 Texas Bowl: "Horns down" controversy

 On December 27, two days before the game was played, a press conference for the game was held, with both coaches in attendance.
 At the conclusion of the conference, the coaches shook hands while posing for the media.
 In the picture, Arkansas coach Bret Bielema could be seen giving what appeared to be the "horns down" sign, the inverted form of the Hook 'em horns sign, which is often used to show opposition to Texas Longhorns athletic teams.
 Bielema later denied that he gave the sign on purpose, with some reporting that the image could have been digitally altered using Adobe Photoshop or a similar program; however, this theory was debunked by a live news broadcast of the handshake and separately by the individual that took the photo.
-SB Nation later reported that the gesture was probably given on accident, as Bielema was seen during the game making the sign inadvertently while moving his middle and ring fingers back and forth.
+SB Nation later reported that the gesture was probably given by accident, as Bielema was seen during the game making the sign inadvertently while moving his middle and ring fingers back and forth.
 Arkansas quarterback Brandon Allen was later seen deliberately displaying the sign near the end of the game's fourth quarter.